kremalicious/blog/_src/_posts/2008-09-23-futurama-mars-university-wallpaper.markdown

 As usual you can [grab the whole zip package from my Goodies page](http://www.kremalicious.com/goodies/#wall) and have fun.

-<a class="btn btn-primary icon-download-alt" href="/media/mars-u-wall-by-kremalicious.zip">Download Futurama Mars U Wallpaper</a>
+<a class="btn btn-primary icon-download" href="/media/mars-u-wall-by-kremalicious.zip">Download Futurama Mars U Wallpaper</a>